I've found a stray dog

 Outside our normal office hours of Monday-Thursday 8.30am-5pm and Friday 8.30 am- 4.30pm, if possible you should keep the dog until the next working day, when you can contact environmental health to arrange collection of the dog.

-If this is not possible, you can call the council's emergency number 01491 824033.
+If this is not possible, you can call the council's temporary emergency number 01235 524886.
 The call centre will require the information as detailed above.
 They will then call the council's out of hours dog warden who will contact you direct to arrange collection.

 What happens to the stray dog?